knoup/xviii/assets/units/README.txt

 [HALFRANGEDDAMAGE] specifies whether the unit takes half the damage from ranged attacks.

 [MELEE] specifies whether the unit is capable of melee combat.

+[CONE_WIDTH] specifies, for units that can shoot, their horizontal shooting range.
+For example, a cone width of 3 means they can shoot straight ahead and to both one tile east and west.

+[SHOOTS_OVER_UNITS] specifies if a unit is able to shoot despite a unit being in the way

 FULL LIST OF ESSENTIAL FLAGS (these must be included in every unit description):